ingonyama-zk/icicle/docs/versioned_docs/version-3.2.0/icicle/primitives/poseidon2.md

 ## The Tree Builder

 Similar to Poseidon1, you can use Poseidon2 in a tree builder.
-See [examples/poseidon2](examples/rust/poseidon2)
+See the [examples/poseidon2](https://github.com/ingonyama-zk/icicle/tree/b12d83e6bcb8ee598409de78015bd118458a55d0/examples/rust/poseidon2) folder for the relevant code.

 ```rust
 pub fn compute_binary_tree<F:FieldImpl>(